how to write a cover letter

 Make no such mistake.
 Recruiters can sense a generic cover letter from a mile away.

-How to Write a Cover Letter.
+If you’re wondering how to write a cover letter for an internship, the key lies in customization.
 Instead, do your research about the role you’re applying for and about the company.
 Understand what the role requires and what type of candidate the company is looking for.
+Tailor your cover letter to highlight your relevant coursework, skills, or projects, even if you lack formal work experience.
 Include those points in your cover letter and see it shine.

 Get Paid for Your Knowledge